POLICY AND PROCEDURES

 A team that joins additional leagues will be responsible for all financial considerations of that league including team registration, referee fees, etc.

 Each year the league seeds the registered teams into divisions based on prior year records, tournament records, etc. The Director of Travel is the contact for all communication regarding seeding with the leagues.

 Each coach will make his/her preferences known in accordance with the timetable provided by the league.
 Support for the requests in the form of standings, scores of games against common opponents in a requested division, tournament results, etc. should be included in the request.

 Each league assesses fines on teams and coaches for various infractions.
 Coaches are responsible for paying the fines!

 Spring soccer leagues are encouraged but are at the discretion of coaches and their teams.
-Anyone playing in the spring must inform the Vice President of Travel in order to insure field space.
+Anyone playing in the spring must inform the Director of Travel in order to insure field space.